Painkiller 2004 Linux Game Server in Docker

 Run a server with custom maps

-Let's say you put a custom map to ${HOME}/my_pkserver/DM_K3Inzane.pkm
+Let's say you put a custom map to ${HOME}/my_pkserver/DM_K3Inzane.pkm on your host machine:

 -